nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * Access rights: XROAD_SYSTEM_ADMINISTRATOR

-SIGN and AUTH certificate information of the security servers can be listed with:
+SIGN and AUTH certificate information of the Security Servers can be listed with:
 ```
 xrdsst cert list
 ```